kouroshHakha/fist/README.md

 | Bottom | $359.82 \pm 3.62$ | $1.0 \pm 0.0$      |spirl/configs/few_shot_imitation_learning/maze_bottom (TODO) |

 For evaluation, we modify the same config file to ignore the pre-training checkpoint path and let the script figure out where to pick-up the fine-tuned model checkpoints.
-To do so we comment out the `checkpt_path` variable and run the following command on the same config file:
+To do so we comment out the `checkpt_path` variable on the config file uncommented in the last step, and run the following command on the same config file:

 ```
 python scripts/fewshot_kitchen_train.py --path spirl/configs/few_shot_imitation_learning/kitchen/hierarchical_cl_gc_demo_topknob2_finetune_vae/ --resume weights_ep49 --eval 1